 21500.
-Logic and Logic Programming. (=MATH 27900) PQ: MATH 25400, or CMSC 27700, or consent of instructor.
+Logic and Logic Programming. (=MATH 27900) PQ: MATH 25400 or CMSC 27700, or consent of instructor.
+Students are encouraged to take both CMSC 21500 and 27700.
 Programming knowledge not required.
 Predicate logic is a precise logical system developed to formally express mathematical reasoning.
 Prolog is a computer language intended to implement a portion of predicate logic.
 This course covers both predicate logic and Prolog, which are presented to complement each other and to illustrate the principles of logic programming and automated theorem proving.
-Topics include syntax and semantics of propositional and predicate logic, tableaux proofs, resolution.
+Topics include syntax and semantics of propositional and predicate logic, tableaux proofs, resolution, Skolemization, Herbrand's theorem, unification, and refining resolution.
 It includes weekly classes and programming assignments in Prolog (e.g., searching, backtracking, cut).
-This course overlaps only slightly with CMSC 27700; students are encouraged to take both courses.
 R. Soare.
 Winter.
-Offered 2003-04; not offered 2002-03.